pwscup/pwssite/2020/markdown/cup20_e.md

 - Contest Flow
     - The Committee generates "synthetic-data" for each participating team.
 The "sampled data" is extracted from the "synthetic-data" and distributed to the participating teams.
     - The anonymizer (each team) processes the "sampled-data" and submits the "anonymized-data".
 If the "anonymized-data" does not meet the specified criteria for utility, it will be disqualified.
     - The attacker (each team) receives a pair of (synthetic-data, anonymized-data) of all anonymizers other than themselves.
-From the "anonymized-data", the attacker estimated the "sampling data".
+From the "anonymized-data", the attacker estimated the "sampled-data".

 - Evaluation
     - Anonymization phase: the total number of successful estimates made by each attacker is deducted from the anonymizer's points, and the anonymizer with the highest score wins